Blaisorblade/pdbp.github.io/index.md

 ### **Defining descriptions in terms of defined capabilities revisited**

-This simply boils down to defining `object someWrappedValues` that depends on `implicit object wrap`
+This simply boils down to defining `object someWrappedValues` that depends on `implicit object implicitWrap`

 ```scala
   object someWrappedValues extends SomeValuesContainedIn[Wrap]()